-Ensure the workforce is engaged, motivated, healthy and can function effectively when remote and onsite.
+Ensure the workforce is engaged, motivated, healthy, and can function effectively when remote and onsite.
 It’s critical for managers to assume this ‘new normal’ may extend and employees will have varied needs over time.

 Re-validate the emotional contract with employees to support long-term success, including measures to ensure a sense of belonging within teams and confidence in long-term career prospects.

-Formalise improved practices around wellness and engagements.
+Formalize improved practices around wellness and engagements.
 Take time to think through performance management models to manage productivity and engagement in this new context.